Keiren-b/etch/README.md

 # etch

-this project will build an online etch-a-scketch using java, html and css
+this project will build an online etch-a-sketch using java, html and css